MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/manage-overflow.md

 - Calls and conversations are received during non-business hours of the call center.
 - The wait time is high for customers and you want to reduce it.

+You can configure the following overflow handling options for a queue:

+- Before work item is queued
+- After work item is queued

-If you don't configure overflow, by default, the work item will stay in the queue until it gets routed based on the routing rules configured for the workstream.
+If you don't configure overflow, by default, the work item stays in the queue until it's routed based on the routing rules configured for the workstream.

-## Manage overflow of work items that are waiting in queue
+## Prerequisites

+For overflow to work correctly, the following prerequisites must be met:

+- Agents should be configured for the queues.
+- To transfer calls to an external number, make sure that external phone numbers with outbound calling are available.

-## How queue overflow is evaluated
+## How queue overflow is evaluated before work item is queued

 The overflow conditions and actions are run only if the route-to-queues rule is configured.
 The overflow evaluation takes place before a work item is routed to a queue and after the route-to-queues rules are evaluated.
 Any manual actions like agent transfer or supervisor assign won't trigger overflow actions.